backstage/backstage/beps/0004-platform-build-api/README.md

 When editing BEPs, aim for tightly-scoped, single-topic PRs to keep discussions focused.
 If you disagree with what is already in a document, open a new PR with suggested changes.
 -->

-# BEP: Platform API - Builds
+# BEP: The Platform API Pattern and Builds API

 <!-- Before merging the initial BEP PR, create a feature issue and update the below link.
 You can wait with this step until the BEP is ready to be merged. -->